dirogsa/erp_system-PROD_v1.0/ARCHITECTURE.md

 ## Backend

 The backend is a Python application built with the FastAPI framework.
 It handles the business logic, data processing, and communication with the database.
+The structure follows a **Domain-Driven Design (DDD)** approach, grouping code by business modules rather than by technical function.

+- **Modularity:** Code related to a specific business area (e.g., Sales, Purchasing, Inventory) is co-located in its own `routes`, `services`, and `models` files.
+- **Scalability:** This separation makes it easier to manage and scale each module independently.
+- **Maintainability:** Finding and updating code is more intuitive as it's organized by business logic.

 ```
 backend/